-PRE-LAB INVESTIGATION
+PRE-LAB INVESTIGATION:

 Elevate one end of the track.
 Place the cart at the lower end and give it a gentle push so that it moves up the track (without falling off) and returns to its starting position.

 On the axes to the right, predict what a graph of the position vs. time would look like.
 Use a coordinate system in which the origin is on the left and positive is to the right.